-I’ll look closely at each company’s user-experience and at which domain extensions are available, and will also review important features such as domain privacy, the cost of registering domains and the support options.
-All of this will give you a good understanding of both companies and help you to make an informed decision as to which service is the best for anyone looking to register a new website domain name.
+I’ll look closely at each company’s user-experience and at which domain extensions are available, and will also review important features such as domain privacy, the cost of registering domains, support options, and more, to help you make an informed decision as to which service is the best for anyone looking to register a new website domain name.

 A Quick History of GoDaddy & Namecheap

 GoDaddy was launched in 1997 under the name ‘Jomax Technologies‘, rebranding as GoDaddy just two years later.
 When the domain industry opened up in 1998, the company grew quickly because of its aggressive marketing techniques and low prices, and, by 2005, it was the largest domain registrar in the world.